The NASW Foundation and NASW are proud to celebrate Black History Month and honor the rich history of black social workers. Celebrate with us!

-NASW Honors Black History Month Video: NASW takes a look at the rich tapestry of achievement by black social work pioneers.
-Follow this link to video >>
+NASW Honors Black History Month video: NASW takes a look at the rich tapestry of achievement by black social work pioneers.

-- NASW Presents Social Work Pioneer Dr. Bernice Catherine Harper Video: Dr. Harper, a member of the NASW Social Work Pioneers®, is a hospice care innovator who was a Medical Care Advisor at the Department of Health, Education and Welfare, now known as the Department of Health Education and Welfare.
+Dr. Harper is a hospice care innovator who was a medical care advisor at the Department of Health, Education and Welfare, now known as the Department of Health Education and Welfare.
 Hear from Dr. Harper, herself, about her incredible story, a lifetime of breaking barriers.
-Follow this link to the video >>

 The scholarship program is a memorial to Verne LaMarr Lyons, a social worker and NASW national staff member who died in 1989, while waiting for a heart transplant.
 Lyons committed his life to increasing awareness of pernicious health concerns affecting African Americans such as insufficient prenatal care, infant mortality, AIDS, cirrhosis, and general life expectancy.